TACC/longhorn_conda/docs/userguide.md

 ### Installing new packages

-While you can technically install local packages to your `~/.local` directory with pip, they will be detected by other environments, which may cause issues since they supersede all others.
-Instead, we recommend that you install packages directly into a cloned or created environment that you have write permissions on.
+While you can technically install local packages to your `~/.local` directory with `pip`, they will be detected by other environments, which may cause issues since they supersede all others.
+Instead, we recommend that you install packages directly into a cloned or created environment where you have write permissions.

 #### Create, activate, then install